floitsch/dart-irc-codelab/codelab.md

 cannot be named, either.

 Before running this program, make sure that you have some server running on localhost 6667.
-You can, for example, start a local IRC server, or running netcat (`nc -l 6667`), otherwise you will see the following error message:
+You can, for example, start a local IRC server, or run netcat (`nc -l 6667`), otherwise you will see the following error message:

     Unhandled exception: